Benjamaker/CV/README.md

 #### Communication

 I have frequently been told I'm an excellent communicator.
-In over 7 years working in client facing roles, I have honed these skills to get the best out of relationships with other humans.
+In over 7 years working in client facing roles, I honed these skills to get the best out of relationships with other humans.
 I believe great communication is as much about listening and asking good questions as it is about what I have to say.
 This allows me to make sure my input is valuable.
 I believe this makes me to be especially effective when pair programming and discussing code problems with colleagues.

 #### Leadership